pwenig/gschool_project2_g2g/README.md

 4. Run migrations in test database with RACK_ENV=test rake db:migrate
 5. Run tests using rspec

+Please note that this application is using carrierwave with rmagick.
+Please install 'imagemagick' prior to using this app through whatever means you use
+(i.e. if you use homebrew: brew install imagemagick).

 ## Running on Heroku:
 1. To run the migrations on heroku, run heroku run rake db:migrate --app growlers-to-go